HefnySco/andruav_ap_wiki/source/srv-install-airgap.rst

         a folder **~/ssl** with three files:

-            * localssl.key
+            * privkey.pem
-            * localssl.crt
+            * fullchain.pem
             * root.crt

-    you need to copy root.crt into any browser of mobile device that is part of this system.
+    you need to copy `root.crt <https://github.com/DroneEngage/DroneEngage_ScriptWiki/blob/main/server_installation/root.crt>`_ into any browser of mobile device that is part of this system.
-    This is a root certificate that is used to tell those devices that localssl.crt is trusted and hence the conection will be secure and accepted.
+    This is a root certificate that is used to tell those devices that fullchain.pem is trusted and hence the conection will be secure and accepted.

     The below images shows `how to do that on Chrome <https://support.google.com/chrome/a/answer/6342302?hl=en>`_ .